overhangio/tutor/README.md

 ## Additional commands

+### Creating a new user with staff and admin rights

+You will most certainly need to create a user to administer the platform.
+Just run:

+    USERNAME=yourusername EMAIL=user@email.com make create-staff-user

+You will asked to set the user password interactively.

 ### Importing the demo course

 On a fresh install, your platform will not have a single course.
 To import the [Open edX demo course](https://github.com/edx/edx-demo-course ), run: